MYTH: It’s God’s will for you to suffer quietly in your marriage.

 TRUTH : God’s will is for justice, love, and truth to be lifted high—not for his children to live in silent suffering and bondage.

-This myth, usually wielded against women, says that they should suffer spousal abuse in order to be seen as godly Christian women with perfect families.
+This myth, usually wielded against women, says that they should suffer spousal abuse in order to be seen as godly Christian women who view marriage that values "holiness over happiness."
+Part of this myth is also the belief that Christian marriages must look perfect to outsiders, therefore you must work hard to hide the pain and destruction from your spouse's marriage-endangering sins.
 The myth also suggests that you represent Christianity to the world, and if others don’t see your cheerful face, they will not want to follow Christ.

 Others might blame you for picking a bad mate, saying, “You made your bed; now lie in it.”
 But only Jesus knows people’s thoughts.
 Even if you saw a red flag, you had no idea how unbearable and extreme it would become.